-The following policies apply when a student earns a CVT course grade below "C+":
+The following policies apply when a student attains a grade below "B-" in CVT courses and below "C+" in related requirements:

-- CVT courses may be repeated one time.
-Failure to attain a grade of at least "C+" when taking a CVT course for the second time will necessitate withdrawal from the Program. - Clinical CVT courses may be repeated once with permission from the Program Director.
-A subsequent failure to achieve a "C+" in any other clinical necessitates withdrawal from the Program. - A maximum of two CVT courses may be repeated within the major.
-On the third failure to achieve a "C+", the student will be removed from the Program. - Students who have been withdrawn due to academic failure may not be readmitted to the CVT Program. - Students may withdraw from the same CVT course no more than one time.
+- CVT and related requirement courses may be repeated one time.
+Failure to attain the minimum grade for the second time will necessitate withdrawal from the Program.
+Withdrawing from a course constitutes an attempt. - Clinical CVT courses may be repeated once with the permission of the Program Director.
+A subsequent failure to achieve a "B-" in any other clinical necessitates withdrawal from the Program. - A maximum of two different CVT courses may be repeated in the major.
+A failure to achieve a "B-" in a third CVT course will result in dismissal from the Program. - Students who have been dismissed due to academic failure may not be readmitted to the CVT Program.